eaglebush/WebCSV/index.md

 ### Schema

 The WebCSV schema is sent through an HTTP custom header in a REST request.
-Any header could be set to send this schema for a request, but this proposal suggests an appropriate custom header to use: `Content-Schema`.
+Any header could be set to send this schema for a request, but a new custom header `Content-Schema` could be used to be appropriate.

 > Note:
 > To save on data, a client program could store the schema in memory and forego with the header request